 - Event Report: The EU and ASEAN: Building stronger digital economy & connectivity cooperation

-The European Commission cooperates with many countries and international organisations to represent Europe's interests and actively promote the benefits of the Digital Single Market strategy's actions to all people.
+The European Commission cooperates with many countries, international organisations and multilateral fora to represent Europe's interests and actively promote the benefits of the EU’s digital strategy.

 The European Commission works closely with third countries in the neighbouring vicinity of the EU: the European Free Trade Association and European Economic Area members, candidates and potential candidates to join the EU, the Western Balkans, Eastern Partnership countries, the Middle East and North Africa region and Russia.